shlomi123002/Computer-Security-Final-Project-Secure/README.md

-# Computer Security Course Final Secure Project: SQL Injection and XSS Attacks Demonstration
+# Computer Security Course Final Unsecure Project: SQL Injection and XSS Attacks Demonstration
 # Develop a web system for an imaginary communication company called Comunication_LTD

 ## Description
-This project was developed for the **Computer Security** course as part of a demonstration of web vulnerabilities.
-The project simulates a telecommunications company, **Communication_LTD**, and includes both a vulnerable version and a secure version to showcase how SQL Injection (SQLi) and Cross-Site Scripting (XSS) attacks can be mitigated in web applications.
-The frontend is built using React, the backend uses FastAPI (Python), and MySQL is used as the relational database.
+This project was developed for the
+**Computer Security** course to demonstrate common web vulnerabilities through a simulated telecommunications company, **Communication_LTD**.
+The project includes both vulnerable and secure versions to showcase how attacks like **SQL Injection (SQLi) and Cross-Site Scripting (XSS)** can be exploited and mitigated.
+Additionally, we implemented custom functionality for managing
+**internet packages** and **marketing sectors**, which enhances the user experience and expands client management capabilities.
+The frontend uses
+**React**, the backend is built with **FastAPI** (Python), and **MySQL** is the relational database.

 ## Features
-- **User Register**: New users can create accounts to access the site.
+- **User Register**: Create accounts for new users.
-- **User Login**: Secure user login functionality.
+- **User Login**: Secure login functionality.
-- **Password Recovery**: Users can recover forgotten passwords through email verification.
+- **Password Recovery**: Email verification to reset passwords.
-- **Password Change**: Users can change their password securely.
+- **Password Change**: Secure password update process.
-- **Client Management**: Users can add, delete, and manage clients.
+- **Client Management**: Add, edit, and delete client records.
+- **Internet Packages**: Customers can select personalized internet packages based on bandwidth, data limits, and price.
+- **Sectors**: Customers are assigned to specific marketing sectors according to their target audience or region.
-- **Logout Functionality**: Users can securely log out of their accounts.
+- **Logout**: Securely log out of the system.

 ## Technologies Used
 - **Frontend**: React.js